tyler-smith/golang-sql-benchmark/README.md

 * **BenchmarkDbrSelectAllN** - Select rows into structs using no query arguments
 * **BenchmarkDbrSelectAllWithArgsN** - Select rows into structs using query arguments

-# Dbr/Squrrel SQL Building Benchamrks
+# Dbr/Squrrel SQL Building Benchmarks
 Test building (but not executing) various SQL statements

 * **BenchmarkBuilderDbrSimple** - Simple SQL query with dbr